pgupta013/pgupta013.github.io/_publications/paper-number-3.md

 ---
-title: "CNNs reveal the computational implausibility of the expertise hypothesis"
+title: <a href="{{https://www.sciencedirect.com/science/article/pii/S2589004223000536}}">"CNNs reveal the computational implausibility of the expertise hypothesis"</a>
 collection: Elsevier
 permalink: https://www.sciencedirect.com/science/article/pii/S2589004223000536
 excerpt: 'This study challenges the expertise hypothesis suggesting face-specific brain mechanisms are domain-general, showing neural networks optimized for generic object categorization outperform those for face recognition in expert object discrimination.
 It highlights the computational implausibility of domain-general mechanisms being as effective as face-specific ones in specialized tasks.'